Herbert Hoover: Secretary of Commerce (1921–1928)

-Hoover demanded, and received, authority to coordinate economic affairs throughout the government.
+Hoover endorsed much of Mellon's tax reduction program but favored a more progressive tax system and opposed the treasury secretary's efforts to eliminate the estate tax.
+He also demanded, and received, authority to coordinate economic affairs throughout the government.
 He created many sub-departments and committees, overseeing and regulating everything from manufacturing statistics to air travel.
 In some instances, he "seized" control of responsibilities from other Cabinet departments when he deemed that they were not carrying out their responsibilities well; some began referring to him as the "Secretary of Commerce and Under-Secretary of all other departments".
 In response to the Depression of 1920–21, he convinced Harding to assemble a presidential commission on unemployment, which encouraged local governments to engage in countercyclical infrastructure spending.
-He endorsed much of Mellon's tax reduction program but favored a more progressive tax system and opposed the treasury secretary's efforts to eliminate the estate tax.
+A conference was held to discuss the unemployment situation in 1921, with Hoover arguing that there "is no economic failure so terrible in its import as that of a country possessing a surplus of every necessity of life in which members, willing and anxious to work are deprived of these necessities."
+Nevertheless, Hoover argued that the solution to the nation's unemployment situation lay not in federal intervention but in voluntary and local action.
+He also opposed government payments to unemployed individuals, believing that this would not only lead to large deficit spending but also make people dependent on the government.